bormanjo/Systems-Programming/assignments/hw2/README.txt

 Assumptions:
-	1. Assume N is positive and less than 1000
+	1. Assume N is positive and less than or equal to 1000
 	2. Sorting will be in ASCENDING order
 	3. Arrays of any kind are not allowed
 	4. All data is held in binary formats